open-cluster-management/sre-tools/hack/infra-node/README.md

 The info below is provided to assist in the setup of OpenShift so that infra nodes will be used for ACM when it is installed.

-This tooling currently only supports OpenShift running in AWS.
+The instructions and tooling currently only support OpenShift running in AWS.

 ## Deploy OpenShift